The Cornwalls - circa 1964

-Now that I am 52, I think back on my past in a different light than I did in my twenties and thirties and forties.
-Gad, I am aging -but it's better than the alternative!
-I still feel like the wild child I was at 19 ...some days.
+Now that I am 53, I think back on my past in a different light than I did in my twenties and thirties and forties.
+Gad, I am aging - but that's better than the alternative!
+At times, I still feel like the wild child I was at 19 ...other days, not so much.

 Anyway, I think of my family life as a child differently now.
 Not just because I have had years and thousands and thousands of dollars of counselling but also because distance from my own childhood loans a different light to it all.
 My family life was tempestuous and brutal at times.
 Bad s--t happened.
 My dad and mum had issues that they both brought into the relationship long before we were twinkles in their eyes.
 They were folks with difficult pasts and little resource to resolve their own childhood traumas.
 I wish they had found the kind of amazing counselling that I managed to find for myself along the way.
 I would like to believe they did their best - even if some days their best was less than optimal.

 My father was abusive in different ways throughout his life.
 He grew up at the hands of an abuser and so the cycle carried on through him.
 I do not mean to say he was awful all the time.
-This is where, now, the child Gillian has healed (though the scars ache some days).
-I can remember the good stuff too.
+This is where, now, the child Gillian has healed somewhat - though the scars still ache some days.
+I can remember the good days too.
 My dad was the guy who drove me to soccer every week and stayed silent to my mum after I was kicked in the teeth or dinged my head off the goal post.
 He knew I could tough it out and he didn't want her to stop me from playing.
 He saw my potential in sports and arts and supported my efforts and abilities.
-He didn't seem to want me to be a different person than who I was (and who I still am in many ways).
+He didn't seem to want me to be a different person than that who I was (and who I am to this day in many ways).